Breaking a Lease in Newport News, Virgina- Know the Laws

 person signing lease agreement

 • The term of the lease.
-Let your tenant know how long the lease runs.
-While at it, let them know that they are contractually obligated to the terms of the lease for the entire term.
+Let your new tenant know how long the lease runs.
+While you're at it, let them know that they are contractually obligated to the terms of the lease for the entire term.

 • Their rights to break the lease early for justified reasons.
 Also, explain to them the requirements that they must meet before moving out.